Updated: Nov 4, 2020

 Recognize the Signs and Symptoms of Gaslighting

 Don’t continue to get played and sucked deeper into the never-ending, crazy-making cycle of staying in the toxic relationship.
 YOU can’t control what the gaslighter does or doesn’t do.
 You can’t change the way they do life.
 You may think “If they love me enough, they will change.”
 That my friend is a set-up for deep disappointment and despair.
 Love has nothing to do with it.
 The pattern of behaviors gaslighters use is to control and dominate, and control and domination is not the same thing as love.
-In reality, the only reason a gaslighter may choose to change is because the behavior they are using no longer is working for them.
+In reality, the only reason a gaslighter may choose to change is that the behavior they are using no longer is working for them.

 The psychological trauma of gaslighting is serious and should not be ignored.
 The recipient of gaslighting abuse has ignored themselves long enough.
 It is time for a shift.
 Make a decision to value yourself enough to do whatever it takes to regain your clarity once again.